-An easy way for instructors to gather feedback about a course at mid-semester is a 'stop-start-continue' evaluation.
+The mid-semester evaluation (also known as the 'stop-start-continue') is an easy way for instructors to gather feedback about a course at the semester’s midpoint.
 This brief qualitative questionnaire asks students three straightforward questions:

-What should your instructor stop doing (with respect to his or her teaching)?
+- What should your instructor stop doing (with respect to his or her teaching)?

 In response to this question, students are asked to provide constructive comments about any aspect(s) of the instructor's teaching that they feel are hindering learning.
 This might include observations about the instructor's voice projection (or lack thereof), monotone delivery of the lecture, or slide font sizes that are too small to be read from the back of the room.

-What should your instructor start doing?
+Question 2: What should your instructor start doing?

 In answering this question, students have a space to suggest the kinds of teaching and teaching activities that best facilitate learning for them.
-For instance, they might offer something like: 'She should start using more examples to illustrate the theory' or 'It would help me if the instructor made more connections between the lecture and the work that we do in our labs'.
+For instance, they might offer something like: 'She should start using more examples to illustrate the theory' or 'It would help me if the instructor made more connections between the lecture and the work that we do in our labs.'

-What should your instructor continue doing?
+Question 3: What should your instructor continue doing?

 The evaluations should be totally anonymous.
 While this anonymity may allow some students to get away with inappropriate or foolish comments, it also prevents concerns about potential victimization ('If I don't say something nice about the instructor, I won't get a good grade').
 Anonymity—as well as the need for constructive feedback—should be made explicit by the instructor when the questionnaires are administered.

 Angelo, T.A. & Cross, K.P.
 (1993).
 Classroom assessment techniques.
-Jossey-Bass: San Francisco
+Jossey-Bass: San Francisco.